OCFL/ocfl-java/README.md

-Storage layout extensions describe how OCFL object IDs should be mapped to paths within the OCFL storage root. `ocfl-java` includes built-in implementations of these extensions, but, you can override these implementations or add new layout extensions by writing your own implementations of `OcflStorageLayoutExtension` and registering the extension by calling `OcflExtensionRegistry.register("new-extension-name", NewExtension.class)` **before** initializing your OCFL repository.
+Storage layout extensions describe how OCFL object IDs should be mapped to paths within the OCFL storage root. `ocfl-java` includes built-in implementations of registered extensions, but, you can override these implementations or add custom layout extensions.

 The following is a list of currently supported storage layout
 extensions: